shahlin/notes/Tech/Tech Stack/Java/Multithreading & Concurrency.md

 - Note that, **only the operation itself is atomic, there's still race condition between 2 separate atomic operations**
 - `AtomicInteger` should only be used when atomic operations are needed.
 If used only by a single thread, it might add additional performance overhead

+## Virtual Threads
+- Introduced in JDK 21
+- Just like any other Java object on the heap
+- Platform threads in java (`Thread` class) are directly mapped to an OS thread.
+One-to-one relationship
+- The JVM creates a pool of platform threads which the virtual threads can mount onto.
+For example, if there are 4 virtual threads, the JVM might create 2 platform threads and mount the one performing the task to the platform thread.
+Once the virtual thread execution is blocked, JVM will unmount the virtual thread from the platform thread and save the stack snapshot on the  heap.
+Meanwhile, it will mount another virtual thread and continue execution.
+Once the blocked thread is unblocked, it will be mounted to the platform thread again
+- The platform thread containing a virtual thread is called a carrier thread
+- The developers have very little control over the carrier threads and scheduling them
+- If the virtual threads contains only CPU operations, it provides no performance benefit
+- If the virtual threads contains operations that are blocking, it improves performance
+- It's important to note that, if call took T seconds to execute before, it will still take the same time with virtual threads.
+There will be no impact on the latency.
+The only performance benefit to using virtual threads is gaining throughput
+- Thread per task with platform threads introduces context switches
+- Thread per task with virtual threads have only mounting/unmounting overhead

+### Best Practices
+- Never create fixed size pools of virtual threads (prefer Executors.newVirtualThreadPerTaskExecutor)
+- Virtual threads are always **daemon threads**.
+An attempt to set them as non daemon threads will throw an exception
+- Priorities cannot be set for virtual threads.
+The `setPriority(...)` doesn't do anything

 # References
 - [Java Multithreading, Concurrency & Performance Optimization Course on Udemy](https://www.udemy.com/course/java-multithreading-concurrency-performance-optimization/)
 - [Deadlock example image](https://jojozhuang.github.io/assets/images/programming/2412/deadlock.png)